KamilKozera/business-intelligence-portfolio/README.md

 # Table of Contents
 1. <a href="#project-1-global-covid-19-data-exploration-and-tableau-visualisation">Project 1: Global COVID-19 Data Exploration and Tableau Visualisation</a>
+>This GitHub project is dedicated to the analysis and visualization of COVID-19 data using SQL queries.
+The SQL code provided covers a wide range of operations, from fundamental data selection to advanced calculations and aggregations.
+The primary goal is to extract  meaningful insights into excel files and visualize them in Tableau public.

 2. <a href="#project-2-exploratory-data-analysis-with-r">Project 2: Exploratory Data Analysis with R</a>
+>In this analysis, I delve into consumer usage patterns of Bellabeat's smart devices, aiming to shape the company's marketing strategy.
+The project includes insights derived from user data, market research, and recommendations for targeted marketing initiatives.
+Due to the limitations of GitHub's README file, I did my best to include the entirety of the project here, although some charts do not look as they are supposed to.
+Regarding this project, for a better viewing experience, Kaggle is the best shot we have.
+[Click this link to move to Kaggle](https://www.kaggle.com/code/kamilkozera/google-capstone-project-with-r-bellabeat).

 # [Project 1: Global COVID-19 Data Exploration and Tableau Visualisation](https://github.com/KamilKozera/business-intelligence-portfolio/tree/main/Project%201%20-%20SQL%20and%20Tableau)